co119/Standards/platforms/hosting/hosting-migration-2021.md

 1. From Notepad, open the following file: `c:\Windows\System32\Drivers\etc\hosts`
 1. Make the necessary changes to the file
 1. Select `File` > `Save` to save your changes
+1. In the `Command Prompt`, type `ipconfig /flushdns` to clear your machine's DNS cache

 #### On Mac